Patellar instability or Patellofemoral instability is a frequent cause of symptoms of anterior knee pain and episodes of mechanical instability.

 For patellar instability, conservative treatment should be attempted first.
 Surgical intervention should be reserved until conservative measures have failed.

-Bracing and taping has been recommended but more evidence is required.
+Bracing and taping have been recommended but more evidence is required.

 In acute dislocation of patella, immobilization for a period followed by physical therapy is chosen as treatment.
 The duration of immobilization may be up to six weeks.